TheOdinProject/curriculum/nodeJS/testing_express/testing_database_operations.md

 ```

 Viola, the setup is complete.
 Now shoo... go get testin'.

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [When and when not to unit test database operations](#unit-tests---do-you-even-need-to)
 - [How to set up and use a test database for integration testing](#integration-tests)